Submitting a project idea | Natural Hazards Research Australia

 A recording of an online stakeholder briefing covering the submission process, assessment prioritisation and high-priority research areas and frequently asked questions can be found below.

-Any dates mentioned in this briefing should be disregarded, the information is current.
+Any dates mentioned in this briefing should be disregarded.

 Prioritising projects